The insistent light finds the woman’s bed

 over an alley leaks through a blind and

-pours itself over the coverlet and the red,
+pours itself onto the coverlet and the red,

 hip-shaped blanket.
 At her neck, black silk